Azure/azurehpc/apps/ansys_mechanical/readme.md

 NOTE: In the run script you will need to __update the license server__.
 Currently it is set to localhost which would require a tunnel to be created (currently the ssh tunnel command commented out in the script).

 ### Submitting Jobs
-Now, you can run as follows:
+Now, you can now run a set of runs as follows from the ~/ansys/v19 directory

 ```
 for ppn in 44 36; do